 What we can do now is recognize our obligation to take care of our impact, take time to learn about places before we visit, and practice a respectful and mutually beneficial relationship with this ongoing history in the making and practice humility and care for when we do pass through these lands.

+Indigenous people are not relics of the past.
 Today the Washoe people continue to act as stewards of the Lake Tahoe Basin.
 We invite you to ask of yourselves and your neighbors, What tribes live around you?

-In the spirit of Land acknowledgements’ serving to disrupt invisibility and ongoing erasure of Native Americans, we hope this acknowledgement serves as a small step to disrupt invisibility and bring to the forefront of our collective social consciousness the ongoing injustices for Black, Indigenous, and People of Color.
+In the spirit of Land acknowledgements’ serving to disrupt invisibility and ongoing erasure of Native Americans, we hope this acknowledgement serves as a small step to disrupt this and bring to the forefront of our collective social consciousness the ongoing injustices for Black, Indigenous, and People of Color.

 And now, a bit about how Sierra Camp has come to be on these Washoe lands —